 Tjimari established his own business in 2020 delivering cultural education sessions and workshops to schools.
 He also works for the family business, Bookabee Australia, and assists with delivering cultural tours and delivering Aboriginal Cultural Sensitivity & Respect Training.

 Tjimari was the 2014 Young South Australian Aboriginal Achiever of the Year, the 2015 NAIDOC Male Sportsperson of the Year and in 2019, the Port Adelaide Enfield Sportsperson of the Year.

-Whilst working in the field of industrial relations in the 1990s, Haydyn identified the need for quality tailored cultural experiences across a range of areas.
-This lead to the establishment of Bookabee Australia in 2005.
+Whilst working in the field of industrial relations in the late 1990s, Haydyn identified the need for high quality tailored cultural experiences across a range of areas.
+This led to the establishment of Bookabee Australia in 2005.
 In 2007, Bookabee Australia Pty Ltd was established and now has 2 distinct business arms within the company:

 Bookabee Services Australia: Government and non-government, private sector and industry consultancy services including Aboriginal Affairs, Aboriginal Cultural Sensitivity and Respect (Cultural Awareness) Training and general consultancy services.

 Bookabee Tours Australia: Middle to high end private tours to local and outback touring destinations.